 6. Do you think it is justified for some people to live on the charity of others and that too a charity that has been extracted in the name of providing spirituality?

 No one has right to exploit others.
 When gifts and presents become demand and burden then it is a point when one has to look deep inside.
 The desire for spirituality and becoming the number one spiritual then one is ready to offer the charity.
-This is an age old problem.
+This is an age-old problem.
 The churches had sold heavenly accommodations for the greedy of a good life after death.
 Spirituality runs on the same road.
 Before we blame others I think we need to look at our own greed.

-7. His last identity was Osho, but you seem to not like that name or may be not associate that name with him.
+7. His last identity was Osho, but you seem to not like that name or maybe not associate that name with him.
 Your comments.

 8. I found the end of the book a bit abrupt, you suddenly say Do Not Kill him without really saying Why?
 Would you like to elaborate that?

 You may be right.
-When I wrote this book, during the day I did my nursing and household work for my nursing home.
+When I wrote this book, during the day I did my nursing and household work at my nursing home.
 I took care of my parents and animals and at late night I wrote the book.
 I guess at the end I was simply tired.
 During this time I had heard many annoying stories about Poona Ashram and how the publicity material they offered from the ashram did not include Bhagwan’s time in Oregon.
 It felt as if they were amputating Bhagwan by not including His full story in their representation.
 Of course what I had heard from the doctor who had written the death certificate of Bhagwan’s death without seeing Bhagwan’s dead body etc. made me sad.